AnasDEV2005/HARISSA/README.md

-## Key Features
+## ideas

-- Curly-brace syntax, similar to C-like languages
-- No semicolon requirement at end of lines
-- Mandatory type annotations on definitions (with some inference)
+-  type annotations on definitions
 - Explicit mutability: variables must be marked mutable to be reassigned
 - Readable function syntax with defined argument and return types
 - Familiar conditionals and loops with enforced block scoping